As a genealogist, I spend a lot of time in cemeteries.

 The Big Genie List is full of resources, databases and educational opportunities to assist you in your search to find your ancestors.

 Seems like a silly question, but…. consider what types of tombstones were common in your ancestor’s area and time.
 Does this look like a tombstone?

 This is a field stone marking a grave.
 Field stones were commonly used in earlier times to mark a grave.
-Often families could not afford a fancier stone Unfortunately, whose grave is not known.
+Often families could not afford a fancier stone.
+Unfortunately in this case, whose grave this is is not known.
 No markings are on the stone and no identifying records exist.
-This happens and we will not find all of the ancestor graves.
+This happens and we will not find all of our ancestors’ graves.
 Keep your eyes open as you proceed with your research.
 You never know when another clue may appear.